Antonio Carpio

-Profile
+Early life and education

-Born in Davao City to Bernardo Dumlao Carpio and Sol Gonzales Tirol, Carpio finished his elementary and secondary education at the Ateneo de Davao University.
-He obtained his undergraduate degree in Economics from the Ateneo de Manila University in 1970 and his law degree from the University of the Philippines College of Law at UP Diliman where he graduated valedictorian and cum laude in 1975.
-He is married to Vietnamese Bach Yen "Ruth" Nguyen Carpio.
+Antonio Carpio was born in Davao City to Bernardo Dumlao Carpio and Sol Gonzales Tirol.
+He completed his elementary and secondary education at the Ateneo de Davao University.
+He then attended the Ateneo de Manila University, graduating with an undergraduate degree in economics in 1970.
+He earned his law degree from the University of the Philippines College of Law at UP Diliman, where he graduated valedictorian and cum laude in 1975.
+Carpio is married to Ruth Nguyen Carpio.

-At U.P., Carpio was the Philippine Law Journal's Chairman of the editorial board, The Guidon's editor-in-chief and Managing Editor of the Philippine Collegian.
-He ranked sixth with a rating of 85.70% in the 1975 Philippine Bar Examination.
+During his time at the University of the Philippines, Carpio served as the chairman of the editorial board for the Philippine Law Journal, editor-in-chief of The Guidon, and managing editor of the Philippine Collegian.
+He placed sixth in the 1975 Philippine Bar Examination with a rating of 85.70%.

+Legal and political career

-After law school, Carpio went into private practice.
-In 1980, with a borrowed capital of just P100,000 he co-founded the Carpio Villaraza Cruz law offices, known in local legal circles in the Philippines as 'The Firm', in reference to John Grisham's 'The Firm'.
-Carpio also taught tax law, corporate law, and negotiable instruments law at the University of the Philippines College of Law from 1983 to 1992.
-He became a member of the Board of Regents of the University of the Philippines from 1993 to 1998.
+Following his admission to the bar, Carpio entered private legal practice.
+In 1980, he co-founded the Carpio Villaraza Cruz law offices—frequently referred to in Philippine legal circles as "The Firm," in reference to the John Grisham novel.
+Alongside his private practice, he taught tax law, corporate law, and negotiable instruments law at the University of the Philippines College of Law from 1983 to 1992.
+He also served as a member of the university's Board of Regents from 1993 to 1998.